preland/xmr-republic-docs/docs/republic.md

 Sybil

-The main challenge when attempting to move away from Nakamura consensus is the issue of so-called "Sybil" attacks, where an attacker uses multiple identities in order to obtain undue priviledge or advantage.
+The main challenge when attempting to move away from Nakamoto consensus is the issue of so-called "Sybil" attacks, where an attacker uses multiple identities in order to obtain undue priviledge or advantage.
 Due to the design of Monero Republic, this is a significant design